xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-android-setup.md

 ## Verify the Android application file

-   After completing setting your environment, open a    Mobile Testing Sample Project (which is packaged in  your Katalon Studio installation) and execute a test suite using an Android device:
+   After completing setting your environment, open a    Mobile Testing Sample Project (which is packaged in  your Katalon Studio installation) and execute a test suite using an Android device.

    ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/mobile-on-macos/image2017-6-29-143A483A34.png)

-   Select your device from the **Android Devices** list.
-Click **OK**.
+   Select your device from the **Android Devices** list > click **OK**.

    ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/mobile-on-macos/image2018-1-26-183A393A1.png)